Fauna of Nicaragua: Birds

-The birds of Nicaragua includes a total of 698 species.
-Eight of these species, including the golden-cheeked warbler (Dendroica chrysoparia) and the great green macaw (Ara ambigua), are currently listed by the IUCN as threatened species.
+There are 698 identified bird species of Nicaragua.
+Eight of these species, including the golden-cheeked warbler (Dendroica chrysoparia) and the great green macaw (Ara ambigua), are currently listed by the IUCN as threatened.

-Many of Nicaragua's birds are brilliantly colored, including various species of parrots, toucans, trogons, and hummingbirds.
+Many of Nicaragua's birds are brilliantly colored, including species of parrots, toucans, trogons, and hummingbirds.
 Lesson's motmot is the national bird of Nicaragua.
 Natural range for the scarlet macaw has been vastly reduced by the pet trade.
 Most of the Pacific region of Nicaragua no longer is inhabited by the species.

 Reptiles

 Nicaragua is home to many nesting populations of sea turtles, including the hawksbill sea turtle, leatherback sea turtle, loggerhead sea turtle, olive ridley sea turtle, and the Pacific green turtle (Chelonia mydas agassisi).
 All of these are endangered or critically endangered species, with declining global populations.
 Extensive efforts are currently underway to preserve them as much as possible.
 The country also harbors a large diversity of terrestrial snake and lizard species, and is home to the spectacled caiman and American crocodile.